How to Sew the Vintage Nine-Patch Quilt Block

 -

-Sew the strip units together Right Sides Together (RST) along the long edges.
+Sew the strip units together Right Sides Together (RST) on the long edges.
 Press seams toward the dark fabric.

 -